 - Pace campus facilities will be cleaned and disinfected as appropriate daily by the Facilities team.

-- Classrooms will be outfitted with disinfectant wipe dispensers for use by students and faculty.
-Classrooms, including desks and workstations, will be deep-cleaned by the Facilities team every evening.
+- Classrooms, including desks and workstations, will be deep-cleaned by the Facilities team every evening.

 - The Facilities team will also adjust the mechanical infrastructure to increase fresh air flow, adding efficient filtration, utilizing UV-C technology to combat infectious particles, and controlling temperature and humidity.

-Shielding: Partitions or barriers will be installed as needed in spaces that include face-to-face customer service, such as in classrooms, the Information Desk, Bursar’s Office, Registrar’s Office, Financial Aid Office, and Mail Services.
+Shielding: Partitions or barriers have been installed and will remain in place as needed in spaces that include face-to-face customer service, such as in classrooms, the Information Desk, Bursar’s Office, Registrar’s Office, Financial Aid Office, and Mail Services.

 Pace is committed to providing a safe environment for students, faculty, staff, and visitors.
 To the extent that protocols are not followed by any individual on campus, Pace reserves the right to take disciplinary action against students, faculty, and staff, as well as removing any visitor from the premises.
 These actions may involve Student Life, Human Resources, and Safety and Security.

-- To the extent that Pace allows outside individuals onto campus for events such as lectures, conferences, or athletics events, Safety and Security shall be responsible for monitoring/enforcing the capacity limits and other proper protocols, such as social distancing.
+- To the extent that Pace allows outside individuals onto campus for events such as lectures, conferences, or athletics events, Safety and Security shall be responsible for monitoring/enforcing face covering protocols.

 - Safety and Security will ask all visitors prior to entry to complete an online screening questionnaire.